liveahero-wiki/liveahero-wiki.github.io/_events/24104thAnniversary.md

 From October 01, 2024 till October 08, 2024

-All training quests will yield double drop
+All training quests will yield double drop, and there are additional daily missions everyday:

 #### Daily Missions: